percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

    :dyn: Yes
    :default: ``0`` (no limit)

-Defines the maximum number of rows each writeset can contain.
+Defines the maximum number of rows each write-set can contain.

-By default, there is no limit for the maximum number of rows in a writeset.
+By default, there is no limit for the maximum number of rows in a write-set.
 The maximum allowed value is ``1048576``.

 .. variable:: wsrep_max_ws_size